yaonyan/droid-acp/README.md

 This agent bridges the ACP protocol with Factory Droid, allowing ACP clients (like Zed Editor) to use Droid as their AI coding backend.

+> **Note**: This is a community implementation using Droid's `stream-jsonrpc` mode.
+We still look forward to an official ACP implementation from Factory.

 ## Installation

 ```bash